-Men, on the island of Ireland, suffer from poor health and die too young \ldots
+Men, on the island of Ireland, suffer from poor health and die too young ...

-- Local men die, on average, about four years younger than women do. - Males have higher death rates than females for virtually all of the leading causes of death. - Poor lifestyles are responsible for many chronic diseases. - Late presentation to the doctor leads to a large number of problems becoming untreatable ...
+- · On average, local men die vounger than women do. - · Males have higher death rates than females for virtually all of the leading causes of death. - Poor lifestyles are responsible for many chronic diseases. - · Late presentation to the doctor leads to a large number of problems becoming untreatable ...